stephennewman/budgenudge/PENDING_TRANSACTIONS_ENHANCEMENT.md

 4. **New features**: Location analysis, subscription tracking
 5. **Analytics enhancement**: Use Plaid's better categorization

-This would transform BudgeNudge from basic transaction monitoring to rich financial intelligence with location awareness and subscription insights!
+This would transform Krezzo from basic transaction monitoring to rich financial intelligence with location awareness and subscription insights!